nuredinbedruyimer/task_eight/README.md

 - [Installation](#installation)

+## Overview

+This Flutter eCommerce app is designed using Test-Driven Development (TDD) and Clean Architecture principles.
+The project emphasizes creating a maintainable, modular, and testable codebase, ensuring each feature is independently testable and adheres to SOLID principles.
+Through TDD, features are implemented by first writing tests, then developing the code to pass those tests, resulting in a reliable and bug-resistant application.

 ## Clean Architecture

 Clean Architecture is a design pattern that emphasizes separation of concerns and maintains a clear boundary between different parts of an application.